SURFnet/student-mobility-broker/README.md

 ### [The student-mobility-broker-client](#student-mobility-broker-client)

-The client is build with Svetle and to get initially started:
+The client is build with Svelte and to get initially started:

 ```
 cd student-mobility-broker-client